 We decided we were brave enough to experience Casa Rosso’s live sex show.
 I started to write all about our experience and what to expect, but I decided I don’t want to dive that deep into the topic on my blog.
 If you have any questions whatsoever, I am more than happy to answer them honestly.
 Send me a quick email (email@example.com) and I’ll tell you anything and everything you want to know.

-When you’re in Amsterdam you’ll be walking or riding bikes so much and part of the fun is popping into places that aren’t planned.
+If you’re spending three days in Amsterdam you’ll be walking or riding bikes so much and part of the fun is popping into places that aren’t planned.
 You can find the hidden gems, the friendliest locals, and some of the best food this way.
 We really didn’t plan out any of our meals, but if you happen to pass any of these places, it’s worth the stop!

 Restaurant & Pizzeria Lucca Due – Dive into some delicious pizza and Italian food.
 This highly rated restaurant is located in an old monument house.